Websites for Dentists: 21 Qualities of the Best Dental Websites

 9. A Bill Pay Option

 Just like online appointment booking, online bill paying has become the norm.
-It’s convenient and easy and it benefits you too.
-You can accept multiple forms of payment and cut paperwork in your office.
+It’s convenient, easy, and beneficial to you too.
+You can accept multiple forms of payment and reduce the amount of in-office paperwork.

 With a few keystrokes, you can track payments and correct mistakes.
-Most online bill-pay options will link directly to your accounting software.
+Most online bill-pay options will link directly to your practice management software.

-Including a “Pay Online” CTA on your homepage makes it easy for patients to choose this option, freeing up valuable time for your staff.
+Including a “Pay Online” CTA (call to action) on your homepage makes it easy for patients to choose this option, freeing up valuable time for your staff.
 You can also use it in your marketing to attract new patients.

 Video is one of the most popular forms of online content.
 Informational videos help visitors learn about you, your brand, your team, and the treatments you provide.